timjansen/sparkplug.js/README.md

   	<code>define()</code> will also provide the symbols
   	<code>require</code>, <code>exports</code> and <code>module</code> to AMD modules, if required by their dependencies.

+  	<code>define.amd</code> is defined and has one property: <code>define.amd.ids</code>.
+You can put an array of ids in there to
+  	assign ids to anonymous modules.
+See Troubleshooting section below.
 * 	<code>require()</code> implements the <a href="http://wiki.commonjs.org/wiki/Modules/1.1.1#Require">CommonJS Modules/1.1.1 syntax</a> as well as the extensions
   	<a href="https://github.com/amdjs/amdjs-api/wiki/require">required by AMD</a>.